grcvhon/dssduoa/README.md

 # dssduoa
-A version of the Distance Sampling Survey Design modified to generate transect lines which start at the corners of sampling blocks.
+A version of the Distance Sampling Survey Design modified to generate transect lines which start at the corners of sampling blocks.<br>
 Modified by: Laura Murray, Steve Delean, and Vhon Garcia (23 March 2025)

 ---